Best Visa Crypto Cards 2026

 The US Crypto Beginner: $2,000/month

 Profile: First crypto card, wants simplicity, US-based, uses Apple Pay.
+If that is your situation, our beginners guide goes deeper on first-card setup and common mistakes.

 Best pick: Coinbase Visa - 4% BTC cashback, $0 annual fee, 0% FX, instant Apple Pay.